 Who would have known that just before we landed on the Moon that in as little as 70 years we would have developed spacecraft capable of observing the Big Bang, placed rovers on the Red Planet, and launched numerous commercial spaceflight operators to space?

-In this article, we’re going to take a look at the history of rocketry, tracing from its ancient origins to the sophisticated technology and understanding that exists in the modern day.
+In this article, we’re going to take a look at the history of rocket science and the evolution of spacecraft, tracing from its ancient origins to the sophisticated technology and understanding that exists in the modern day.
 So, how did we get from whittled sticks and gunpowder to the James Webb Space Telescope?

 The first rocket